pseudoyim/conda_build_dojo/README.md

     - Create a PR.

 ## TODO
-- Move this repo to the anaconda-distribution org (! run `dojo clean` !)
 - Lesons to add:
     - Create a patch (including on GitHub using .patch extension!)
     - Port a patch